zzzprojects/docs/entityframework.net/pages/TBD/documentations/providers-postgresql.md

 ---
 PermaID: 1000096
-Title: Entity Framework PostgreSQL - Learn About this Provider
+Title: Entity Framework PostgreSQL - Learn More About this Provider
 MetaDescription: Unlock the power of Entity Framework by learning how to use PostgreSQL providers in your project.
-LastMod: 2023-02-18
+LastMod: 2025-06-18
 Tags: provider postgresql
 ---

-# Entity Framework PostgreSQL: Discover About this Provider
+# Entity Framework PostgreSQL: Discover More About this Provider

 ## Introduction